 Oscar Robertson, Johnny Green and North Carolina State’s 1958 Dixie Classic ran through my mind as I watched the four-day high school basketball celebration that was the 43rd annual Holiday Invitational last week in Raleigh.

-I wondered how many of the elite high school players -- a couple that might soon be millionaires -- understood the abuse The Big O and Jumpin Johnny endured to integrate Tobacco Road 56 Decembers ago at N.C.
+I wondered how many of the elite high school players -- a couple that might soon be millionaires -- understood the abuse The Big O and Jumpin Johnny endured to integrate Tobacco Road at N.C.
 State’s famed Reynolds Coliseum in Raleigh.

-An African-American sports pioneer such as NFL Senior Advisor Jimmy Raye was a basketball fan first as an eighth-grader in 1958 growing up in segregated Fayetteville, N.C.
+NFL Senior Advisor Jimmy Raye, an African-American football pioneer, was a basketball fan as an eighth-grader in 1958 growing up in segregated Fayetteville, N.C.
 He tells me too many athletes and younger coaches he encounters, black and white alike, view desegregation as ancient history.

 Historian David McCullough explains why we should teach recent and ancient history: